 From BRAW Studio 1.7.4, we implemented two "Decode Using : Custom" : A and B. It means there are two internals set of RAW Params you can change and access :

-Thanks to this new feature, you can quickly compare two different color grading by clicking on the "Switch A/B" button (the image preview on the right will update) :
+Thanks to this new feature, you can quickly compare two different color grades by clicking on the "Switch A/B" button (the image preview on the right will update) :

 Note that loading a preset or the clip sidecar will load the values inside the current Custom (or in CustomA, if DecodeUsing : Camera Metadata or BRAW Default is selected).

-The only color science available for now from the Blackmagic RAW API is the "Color Science Version 4".
+The only color science available at the moment from the Blackmagic RAW API is the "Color Science Version 4".
 This option is displayed as an indication, but as it is the only option possible, you can't change this setting.

 The available ISO List depends on the camera used to shoot the braw.
 Some cameras (like the BMPCC 4K for example) have a DUAL ISO system : if you shoot between ISO 100 and ISO 1000, you will be able to change the ISO in BRAW Studio only between this range (100-1000), and same for the range between 1250 and 25600.
 For more informations about the DUAL ISO system, you can follow this article : https://fstoppers.com/education/what-dual-iso-and-why-lowest-iso-not-always-best-option-343087